DanielReid/beast-tamers/README.md

 An attempt to make a digital version of one of my boardgame designs.

-Also trying to figure out some javascript stuff like React.
+Also trying to figure out some javascript stuff like React, Falcor and Flux.

 Requirements: